7071

 Lauren Hickling - Blight Rayner

-While I work predominantly as an interior designer, I also have a keen interest in how cities manage and maintain sustainability with increasing densification.
+While I have work extensively as an interior designer, I have a keen interest in how cities manage and maintain sustainability with increasing densification.

 Lauren Hickling

-Lauren Hickling is both a registered architect and interior designer, leading our interior team.
+Lauren Hickling is both a registered architect and interior designer.

-At Blight Rayner, Lauren has been joint lead interior designer on the New Performing Arts Venue at South Bank, and the lead interior designer on the Marian Centre for Brigidine College in Indooroopilly and on the St Margaret’s Anglican Girls School Sports Precinct at Ascot.
-Lauren’s focus has also continued on workplace design including for major office buildings at 360 Queen Street, 200 Turbot Street and 309 North Quay in Brisbane.
-Her most recent project was The University of Queensland Cyber Security Hub and the Jubilee Hotel refurbishment and expansion on St Pauls Terrace in Fortitude Valley.
+At Blight Rayner, Lauren has been joint lead interior designer on the New Performing Arts Venue at South Bank and on the St Margaret’s Anglican Girls School Sports Precinct at Ascot.
+Lauren’s focus has also continued on workplace design including 360 Queen Street in the Brisbane CBD.
+Her most recent projects were The University of Queensland Cyber Security Hub and the Jubilee Hotel refurbishment and expansion on St Pauls Terrace in Fortitude Valley.

 In 2016, Lauren was awarded the prestigious Phillip Y Bisset Architectural Scholarship through the Australian Institute of Architects, studying relationships between urban density and urban form in cities.